node-ipc/node-ipc/README.md

 node-ipc
 ================
 *a nodejs module for local and remote Inter Process Communication* with full support for Linux, Mac and Windows.
+It also supports all forms of socket communication from low level unix and windows sockets to UDP and secure TLS and TCP sockets.

-A great solution for **Neural Networking** in Node.JS
+A great solution for complex multiprocess **Neural Networking** in Node.JS

 **npm install node-ipc**

+### Testing

+` npm test ` will run the jasmine tests with istanbul for node-ipc and generate a coverage report in the spec folder.

+Tests are currently being re-written in Jasmine and Istanbul so you may want to install these globally with ` sudo npm install -g jasmine istanbul `

+As of the last commit the test servers do not auto close after completion so you may want to manually kill them after running the test suite.

+#### NPM Stats

 npm info :  [See npm trends and stats for node-ipc](http://npm-stat.com/charts.html?package=node-ipc&author=&from=&to=)
 [![NPM](https://nodei.co/npm/node-ipc.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/node-ipc/)